mcdemarco/dotgraph/snowstick/README.md

 * the links are restyled according to whether they're completely new, previously read, or completed.

 There is also a *clear* mode for clearing all read data from the current browser.
-You should use this when switching between stories, because SnowStick currently does not handle more than one story at a time.
+You can use this to start fresh on the current story, or to switch between Twine 1 stories.
+(See *Issues* below).

 In *off* mode, SnowStick is turned off (without uninstalling the code).